 - learn to formulate their own questions to generate critical study of literary texts.

-Read the autobiography of Ruby Bridges, Through My Eyes, as well as The Story of Ruby Bridges (Robert Coles), a picture story book about this African American who, as a six-year-old child, became a pioneer in school integration when she broke a racial barrier to enter an all-white school in New Orleans in 1960.
-Students work in small groups to discuss the people and events in American history described in these books.
-Students are also invited to use Google to search for background information on the Internet about Ruby Bridges as well as Jacqueline Woodson.
-After they listen to and discuss The Other Side by Woodson, the students are given time to record their thoughts in their Response Journals.
-[Note: If the students are not familiar with literary terms such as viewpoint, setting, and metaphor, specific preparation will be necessary.]
+- Read aloud the autobiography of Ruby Bridges, Through My Eyes, as well as The Story of Ruby Bridges (Robert Coles), a picture story book about this African American who, as a six-year-old child, became a pioneer in school integration when she broke a racial barrier to enter an all-white school in New Orleans in 1960.

 - What was the viewpoint in this story?
 Why do you think the author used this viewpoint?